ingeninge/Wasserhahn/README.md

 # Wasserhahn

+ATTENTION!
+This repository is only for testing!
+No production, and never will be.

 MQTT controlled Motor Bulb Valve ESP8266 Arduino
 ![Image of the motor driver](https://github.com/ingeninge/Wasserhahn/blob/master/images/20190403_160802.jpg) Manufactor is END.
 Here is a link to the Datasheet: https://shop.end.de/armaturen/antriebe-und-zubehoer/elektrische-antriebe/ne034100-elektrischer-schwenkantrieb-30nm-230v-ac